 In Anahim Lake I highly recommend Eagle’s Nest Resort.
 We saw a bald eagle scoop a fish from the water on their property.

-Atnarko Lodge via a bit of a drive in boasts a gorgeous setting on Charlotte Lake.
+Atnarko Lodge is accessed via a bit of a drive but it boasts a gorgeous setting on Charlotte Lake.
 Loved our stay here.

 If you’re after a log cabin experience in a waterfront resort I’d recommend Nimpo Lake Resort.